Last Updated: September 2, 2022

 - : Excellent for save-or-suck effects, and since it works once per rage you get to use it numerous times in a single day.

-- : Once per day, it doesn’t affect you, and it only lasts for one round.
-It gets more useful the larger your party is, so encourage your allies to summon creatures, use pets, etc., but unless you can guarantee that everyone will be making a saving throw in the next round this might be completely useless.
+- : Once per day, it doesn’t affect you, and it only lasts for one round, but granting allies Advantage on all attacks for a round is still strong.
+It gets more useful the larger your party is, so encourage your allies to summon creatures, use pets, etc. If they happen to also need to make saves, we can consider that a bonus as the main purpose of this ability is the Advantage on attack rolls.

 - : Drink a Potion of Healing right before your rage ends and you’re functionally unable to die due to hit points loss while raging.
 You can’t go below 0 hit points, so as long as you get above 0 (again, Potion of Healing) before your rage ends you’re fine, so once you hit 0 hit points you no longer need to care about taking damage.
 There are effects like Disintegrate and Power Word Kill which become very scary, but otherwise you’re fine.